How To Customize The Bar Method for Your Body Type

 This equipment includes a section of bar called the “high bar,” which is two inches higher than the regular one.
 If neither bar height is right for you, there are “stall-bars” with other bar heights to choose from.
 “Risers” (the black square mats shown at right) are especially useful for accommodating body types.
 They are two-inch high cushions that are soft but retain their height when you sit or stand on them.
 “Small mats” are one-and-a-half-inch deep cushions that do compress downward a bit when you press them but provide support as well.
 Then of course, straps are available to help you stretch if you have tight hamstrings.

 So how do you do the Bar Method if you have a body type that calls for some adjusting during class?
 The best way I can think of to answer this question is to list some common body types and how to adjust your Bar Method workout if you have one of them.
 I’ll describe body types that you can visually identify, and I’ll name some celebrities who have them as examples in this blog.
-(Next month I’ll focus on body differences in flexibility, such as whether you have tight or flexible hamstrings).
 See if you recognize one of the below body types as yours:

-Stretch at the bar: The regular bar is a little high for you, so unless you have very flexible hamstrings, go to the stall-bar to stretch your legs during this section.
+- Stretch at the bar: The regular bar may be a little high for you, so unless you feel stable and have very flexible hamstrings that make it easy to keep both legs straight, go to the stall bar to stretch your legs at a lower rung during this section.

 - Standing seat-work: Boost yourself up by standing on one or two risers for this exercise.